 to ensure that GKE doesn't reject your deployments.

-To deploy a workload to consume time-sharing GPUs, you need to do the following:
+To deploy a workload to consume GPU time-sharing, complete the following steps:

 Add a